JarrettAaronson/487-Project/README.md

 set_property -dict { PACKAGE_PIN M17 IOSTANDARD LVCMOS33 } [get_ports { btnr }]; #IO_L10N_T1_D15_14 Sch=btnr
 ```

-# Images / Videos
-Images and/or videos of the project in action interspersed throughout to provide context (10 points of the Submission category)

 # Modifications
 ### We started this project with lab 6 as the baseline and slowly converted it into tetris.
 Below describes all the changes we made: